joshkpeterson/personal-site/src/_posts/2016-12-14-consume-music-online-progress-1.markdown

 Music is not infinite.
 So in your mind, assemble the totality of ALL of music.
 What’s the difference between that and infinity?
 Between the all-of-it and the infinite?

-Thinking about all of music is tough because music isn't just the artifacts.
-It's also the lived experience of the thing.
-We typically have one of a couple different situations.
-1) Listening to a concert, a live performance that may only exist in that moment, shared together amongst a dozen, a hundred, a hundred thousand people.
+Thinking about all of music is tough because music isn't just the artifacts, it's also the lived experience of the thing.
+We typically have one of a couple different situations: 1) Listening to a concert, a live performance that may only exist in that moment, shared together amongst a dozen, a hundred, a hundred thousand people.
 2) Listening to recorded music, a static digital artifact of a performance, alone.

 consumemusic.online is an inversion of this.
 Thousands of people together will experience a one-time performance of a digital artifact, a concert that's thousands of hours long.
 But formally something weird is happening, because each person will only experience a small piece.